lynn/pysearch/README.md

 If your input/goal vectors have length ≤8, you can try `cargo run --release --features simd` (this should be faster).

+You can also pass `--features rayon` to enable multithreading, it should be faster but will use more memory.

 ## Example

 Let's golf this Python code!